Amazing Ways Magnets Work for Safety & Security

 Known as breakaway pumps, these hoses separate cleanly into two pieces when enough force is applied without damaging the gas pump.
 A magnetic coupling with rare earth magnets provide powerful and reliable holding.
 No fireballs, no explosions.

 Want to know more about the mechanics of how magnets work for safety in breakaway pumps?
-This great video explains the how-to: https://www.youtube.com/watch?v=rNAwGlr7R7g
+Northwest Pump has a great video explaining more!

 We’ve all heard the annoying beeping as someone tries to leave a store with a purchase that hasn’t had the security tag removed or deactivated.
 Referred to as acousto-magnetic tags or magnetostrictive tags, these little devices create a lot of ruckus aimed at deterring shoplifting.